FougnigueOuattara/alx-system_engineering-devops/0x00-shell_basics/README.md

-This script Display the contents list of your current directory
+ls:This script Display the contents list of your current directory cd:This script changes the working directory to the user’s home directory